seahorn/clam/README.md

 abstraction of the translation.
 The possible values of `VAL` are:

 - `num`: translate only operations over integer and boolean scalars (LLVM registers).
-- `ptr`: `num` + translate all operations over pointers using crab pointer operations.
+- `ptr`: `num` + translate all operations over pointers using Crab pointer operations.
-- `arr`: `num` + translates all operations over pointers using pointer arithmetic and Crab arrays.
+- `arr`: `num` + translates all operations over pointers using Crab arrays.

+    Although the translation with level `ptr` should work, Crab does not actually reason about pointers (although we are working on it).
+Thus, this translation is not very useful at the moment.

-   If the level is `arr` then Clam's frontend will partition the heap into disjoint regions using a pointer analysis.
+    To reason about memory contents and taking aliasing into account use the level `arr`.
+At this level, the Clam's frontend will partition the heap into disjoint regions using a pointer analysis.
 Each region is mapped to a Crab array, and each LLVM load and store is translated to an array read and write operation, respectively.
 Then, it will use an array domain provided by Crab whose base domain is the one selected by option `--crab-domain`.
-If option `--crab-singleton-aliases` is enabled then Clam translates global singleton regions to scalar variables.
+If option `--crab-singleton-aliases` is enabled
+    then Clam translates global singleton regions to scalar variables.

 By default, all the analyses are run in an intra-procedural manner.
 Enable the option `--crab-inter` to run the inter-procedural